 Purpose/Charge

 The College Council is the apex participatory governance committee, which provides guidance and recommendations to the College President regarding institutional policies, planning, and processes on college-wide issues in support of the college mission.
 The Council will address college-wide and District issues though a collaborative, inclusive, integrated approach to ensure communication, transparency, and to facilitate timely and effective recommending efforts.
-Academic and professional matters will be shared for input.
+Academic and Professional Matters will be shared for input.

 Committee Responsibilities